How to disable Microsoft Edge Workspaces using Intune

 Sync Intune Policies

 The device check-in process might not begin immediately.
-If you’re testing this policy on a test device, you can manually kickstart Intune sync either from the device itself or remotely through the Intune admin center.
+If you’re testing this policy on a test device, you can manually kickstart Intune sync from the device itself or remotely through the Intune admin center.

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
-Another way to trigger the Intune device check-in process is by restarting the device.
+Restarting the device is another way to trigger the Intune device check-in process.

 STEP 2 – Monitoring Deployment Progress

-To monitor the deployment progress of a Device configuration profile, follow below steps:
+To monitor the deployment progress of a Device configuration profile, follow the below steps:

-• Sign in to the Microsoft Intune admin center.
+• Sign in to the Intune admin center.

 • Choose the Device Configuration profile you want to work with, and at the top of the page, you’ll see a quick view of the Success, Failure, Conflict, Not Applicable, and In Progress status.

-• Click on “View report” to access more detailed information.
+• Click on View report to access more detailed information.

 End-user Experience